family-recipes-buildweek/Joel-Perez-UI/README.md

 - CSS written in LESS.
 Primary styling for two pages done in their directories.

-- JS compnents used for full-page carousel.
-Hamburger menu and about page animations done in JS also.
+- JS components used for full-page carousel.
+Hamburger menu and about page animations done in JS also